 A Proactive Approach is Best

 A recent survey carried out by Populus of 1,015 companies across Europe uncovered current attitudes about GDPR readiness.
 The survey findings show that on average, companies will spend 172 hours a month locating the data for such requests.
 44% of companies reported that they are concerned about their ability to be compliant with GDPR.
 Business need to be aware of compliance issues as they face a hefty fine if they do not comply.
 These fines can be €20 million or 4% of annual global turnover.

 The survey discovered that larger companies are taking a more proactive approach to GDPR, with 64% preparing to overhaul their IT.
-However, a large scale IT overhaul for video redaction will not be necessary for users of Ocucon Pixelate.
+However, a large scale IT overhaul for video redaction will not be necessary with the recent launch of Pixelate by Ocucon.
 Simple, cost effective and easy to use, Pixelate is a first of its kind, intelligent video redaction tool for GDPR compliance.